jylmarcus/Tic-tac-toe/README.md

 # Tic-tac-toe
+[Click here](https://jylmarcus.github.io/Tic-tac-toe/) for the live demo.

  A tic-tac-toe game you can play in your browser.

+ Will come back to update this sometime in the future.